 In connection with some of our acquisitions, we have been subject to regulatory conditions imposed by the Committee on Foreign Investment in the United States (CFIUS) where we have agreed to implement certain cyber security, physical security and training measures and supply agreements to protect national security.
 A portion of the business we acquired in the Avera acquisition requires facility security clearances under the National Industrial Security Program.
 The National Industrial Security Program requires that a corporation maintaining a facility security clearance be effectively insulated from foreign ownership, control or influence ("FOCI").
 Because we are organized in Bermuda, we have entered into agreements with the U.S. Department of Defense with respect to FOCI mitigation arrangements that relate to our operation of the portion of the Avera business involving facility clearances.
 These measures and arrangements may materially and adversely affect our operating results due to the increased cost of compliance with these measures.
 If we fail to comply with our obligations under these agreements, our ability to operate our business may be adversely affected.
+As a result of the proposed transaction with Inphi, our parent company will be domiciled in the United States upon closing of the transaction.
+As a result, we plan to request to be released from some of the above obligations.
+We can offer no assurance that such a request will be granted in a timely manner or at all.

-Primarily as a result of our acquisition of Avera, we are now a party to certain contracts with the U.S. government.
+Primarily as a result of our acquisition of Avera, we are now a party to certain contracts with the U.S. government or its subcontractors.
 Our contracts with government entities are subject to various procurement regulations and other requirements relating to their formation, administration and performance.
 We may be subject to audits and investigations relating to our government contracts, and any violations could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, refunding or suspending of payments, forfeiture of profits, payment of fines, and suspension or debarment from future government business.
 In addition, such contracts may provide for termination by the government at any time, without cause.
 Any of these risks related to contracting with governmental entities could adversely impact our future sales and operating results.